Hananeel (tower)

 The Tower of Hananeel (at the northern wall) in the Map of Jerusalem during the time of Nehemiah.
 Page 133 of The Holy Land in Geography and in History.
 1899.
 British Library HMNTS 010077.f.24.

 The Tower of Hananeel (or Hananel; hanan'e-el, chanan'-el, "El (God) is gracious") is a tower in the walls of Jerusalem, adjoining the Tower of Meah (or Hammeah: "the Tower of the Hundred") to the east connecting to the "sheep gate".
-It is mentioned in Nehemiah 3:1 and Nehemiah 12:39.
+It is mentioned in Jeremiah 31:38 and in Nehemiah 3:1 and Nehemiah 12:39.
 It is located on the northern wall section of the old city, near the northeastern corner, a point of the city always requiring special fortification and later the sites successively of the Hasmonean Baris and of the Antonia Fortress.

 Biblical accounts

 The prophet Jeremiah foretold the rebuilding of Jerusalem:

 Behold, the days come, saith the LORD, that the city shall be built to the LORD from the tower of Hananeel unto the gate of the corner.